Mookie Betts: 2025: Full-time shortstop, offensive slump, and fourth championship

 The Dodgers and Betts decided that he would exclusively play shortstop for the 2025 season.
-While he performed defensively at the position, his offense remained in a slump for the majority of the season, something that frustrated him and he blamed on his hand injury from the previous season.
+While he performed well defensively at the position, his offense remained in a slump for the majority of the season, something that frustrated him and he blamed on his hand injury from the previous season.
+He also missed the start of the season after losing almost 15 pounds in March due to an illness.
 His performance improved in the last couple of months of the season and he started to resemble his normal self.
 Betts played in 150 games in 2025 (remaining at short stop all season), and slashed .258/.326/.406 while hitting 20 home runs and driving in 82 RBI.

+For his defensive work at shortstop in 2025, Betts won a Fielding Bible and was a finalist for the Gold Glove at the position, losing to Masyn Winn of the St. Louis Cardinals.
+Off the field for his charity work, he won the Roberto Clemente Award.

-In the postseason, Betts had six hits, with three doubles in nine at-bats during the Wild Card Series, four hits in 17 at-bats, with a triple, in the 2025 NLDS and two hits in 15 at-bats, with a double, in the 2025 NLCS.
-In the 2025 World Series, he had four hits in 29 at-bats and had a key, two RBI, hit in Game 6, which wound up as the winning margin.
-The Dodgers defeated the Blue Jays in seven games to repeat as champions.
-The victory gave Betts his fourth-career World Series championship.
-He joined Javier López, Mike Timlin, and Gene Tenace as the only four-time champions who never played for the Yankees.
-Betts turned the game and series ending double play.
+In the postseason, Betts had six hits, with three doubles in nine at-bats during the Wild Card Series, four hits, including a triple, in 17 at-bats, in the NLDS, and two hits, one a double, in 15 at-bats in the NLCS.
+In the World Series, he had four hits in 29 at-bats.
+After being moved down in the lineup by Roberts, Betts had a key, two-RBI single in Game 6, which was the winning margin.
+In Game 7, Betts started the game- and series-ending double play.
+The Dodgers defeated the Blue Jays in seven games to repeat as champions, Betts' fourth World Series championship.
+He joined Gene Tenace, Mike Timlin, and Javier López as the only four-time champions who never played for the Yankees.

-For his defensive work at shortstop in 2025, Betts won a Fielding Bible and was a finalist for the Gold Glove at the position.
-Off the field for his charity work, he won the Roberto Clemente award.
+2026

+Betts was placed on the 10-day injured list on April 5 due to a right oblique strain and was not activated until May 11.
+On June 24, 2026, he hit his 300th career home run against the Minnesota Twins.